Discover historic Philadelphia wedding venue rentals, how this list can help you find event spaces with an interesting past and impact your planning.

 Photo: Pennsylvania Academy of Fine Arts

-Art and history come together at Pennsylvania Academy of Fine Arts with two buildings in one.
+First, art and history come together at Pennsylvania Academy of Fine Arts with two buildings in one.

 Designed by Frank Furness and George W. Hewitt, The Historic Landmark Building, opened in 1876.
 Since then it was designated a National Historic Landmark.